-- slow interview process (the candidate takes another job or loses interest).
+- A slow interview process (the candidate takes another job or loses interest).

 - Failure to sell the opportunity (see Rule #2 above).

 - Presenting a lowball offer.

-- passing on candidates that don’t come after the opportunity (see Rule #2 above).
+- Passing on candidates that don’t aggressively pursue the opportunity (see Rule #2 above).

-Should a company mishandle this batch of candidates it can be problematic to find more “on target” talent.
+Should a company mishandle the first batch of candidates it can be problematic to find more “on target” talent.
 After all, we attempt to touch every qualified candidate.
 Usually, starting over requires us to change the parameters (more experience, different experience, etc) to execute.
 A much simpler and faster route is to execute on the original batch of talent.

 Final Thoughts on Headhunting Sales Professionals.

 All signs point towards the competition for top sales professionals intensifying in 2018.
 Using our own data, between January 1 and April 15th of 2018, 100% of Sales Talent’s hires have come from headhunting.
 We’re still using the same job boards that we did in 2017 and we’d be happy to collect a fee from one of these resources as they require less hours to source from.
 You can read more on this topic in Do Job Boards Work for B2B Sales Recruiting?

 In closing, when it comes to the war for elite sales talent companies today are left with 2 choices.
 Settle for the inferior talent found on job boards (the “best of the worst”) or find a resource that can deliver headhunted sales professionals and treat the candidates that they send you appropriately.